syspect-sec/VPS_deploy_wordpress/README.md

 *MySQL/MariaDB Configuration*

 VPS_deploy.sh will automatically install and configure MySQL/MariaDB.
 Standard security practices for MySQL are employed.
 Also a backup user is created with only read permissions to all databases and a full database backup is added to the cron scheduler.
+Pay note to the fact that some special characters will break MySQL/MariaDB such as `$` and `!`.
+These characters will not work when entered from a script.

 ## Other Configuration Details